Aa22041100/devops-faq/docs/ios-deployment-guide.md

 # iOS Deployment Guide
-> This guideline is used to show what you need to deploy an App to AppleStore.
+> This guideline is used to guide you how to deploy an App to AppleStore.

 ---